nasa/GeneLab_Data_Processing/Metagenomics/Remove_human_reads_from_raw_data/Workflow_Documentation/NF_MGRemoveHumanReads-A/workflow_code/README.md

 ---

 ### 1. Install conda, mamba, and `genelab-utils` package
-We recommend installing a Miniconda, Python3 version appropriate for your system, as exemplified in [the above link](https://astrobiomike.github.io/unix/conda-intro#getting-and-installing-conda).
+We recommend installing a Miniconda, Python3 version appropriate for your system, as exemplified in [the Happy Belly Bioinformatics conda tutorial](https://astrobiomike.github.io/unix/conda-intro#getting-and-installing-conda).

 Once conda is installed on your system, we recommend installing [mamba](https://github.com/mamba-org/mamba#mamba), as it generally allows for much faster conda installations: